-The Department of Public Safety also offers the RAD program at various times during the academic year.
+DPS also offers the RAD program at various times during the academic year.
 The Rape Aggression Defense programs are "women only" sessions that provide training ranging from how to avoid circumstances that are potentially dangerous, to employing techniques of physical resistance.
 The emphasis is on providing options for women.
 The RAD programs are offered in both "credit" and "non-credit" formats.